WINNERS OF THE INAUGURAL PERFORMERS IN SCHOOLS AWARD FOR EXCELLENCE

 PRESCHOOLS - $440.00 INC. G.S.T.
 PER SHOW WITH DISCOUNTS FOR 2 OR MORE DATES

 The Bubbles and Supa Squirt's Water Saving Show

-has been touring the Hunter Region since 2006.
-It is presented in collaboration with Hunter Water and is FREE FOR LOWER HUNTER REGION SCHOOLS.
+THE BUBBLES & SUPA SQUIRT WATER SAVING SHOW has been touring the Hunter Region since 2006.
+In mid 2020, we reached the astonishing milestone of 1,045 performances!!
 The performance is a riotous romp highlighting how wasteful we can be with water and promoting simple ways to use less water.
-It is a 35 minute clown show which is especially suitable for preschool through to Year 2 students.
+It is a 35 minute clown show which is especially suitable for preschoolers through to stage 1and 2 students.

 The performance incorporates the use of clowning, circus skills, magic, slap stick, music and song to deliver a very entertaining and memorable experience to everyone who sees it, including the teachers.
 The show centres around Supa Squirt, the Supa Water Saving Man, teaching Bubbles the Clown eight handy hints on how to save water in and around the home while doing everyday tasks.
 These tasks include showering, bathing, cleaning your teeth and flushing the toilet as well as jobs in the yard.
 Bubbles even turns into a ‘drip detective’ to find the leaking tap.
 As Bubbles learns along the way so do the children in the audience.

 The Water Cycle is explained in a very unique way and we also play the Catchment Game as a role play demonstration of what a catchment is and how it works.
 An indoor area with electricity supply is required.
 Your school hall, library, double classroom would be suitable.
 We allow a set up time of 30 minutes.
 Performance time is 35 minutes.

 Trash & Treasure Show (Especially Suited to Preschoolers)

 Highly succesfull 40 performance tour of LMCC area March to June 2017.